MarcoTuc/xent/readme.md

 > <config.py>:
     General boring configs like directories but also funny ones like the device you're using.

+### Highlighting folder:
+This is the "0.1" version of it.
+It has been my first LLM project ever so it came up very messy and unorganized.
+I'm now refactoring everything in the xent folder for it to be more flexible and scalable for future development.
+In the meantime, this folder contains almost everything I did so far.

 ### MISSING

 - Generalize the seed datasets, for now we only have wikipedia taken directly from huggingface datasets